Dementia and Your Loved One: Are You in Denial?

 Dangers of Denial for Dementia Caregivers

-Watching an aging family member struggle with dementia is painful it can be like spending time with a stranger.
+Watching an aging family member struggle with dementia is painful; it can be like spending time with a stranger.
 A common reaction is to visit less often.
 It can be painful seeing what was a brilliant man being no longer able to hold a long, intelligent conversation and now has the communication skills of a young child.
-By being deep in denial and visiting a loved one less often, a person can easily miss out on creating special memories.
-Dementia may change the ways you connect with your aging loved one, but it doesn’t mean you can’t spend quality time with them.
+A person can easily miss out on creating special memories by being deep in denial and visiting a loved one less often.
+Dementia may change the ways you connect with your aging loved one, but it doesn't mean you can't spend quality time with them.

 When a senior is deemed mentally incompetent, they can no longer execute legal documents.
 Without a power of attorney (POA), advance directives, and financial decisions in place, handling a senior's medical treatment, long-term care, and end-of-life care is more complex.
 These decisions could fall to a family member who doesn't know or share the senior's best interests, rather than to the person of their choice.
 To eliminate legal complications from denial, suggest your aging relative create advance directives now.

 Denying cognitive decline can prevent you and your siblings from creating a successful dementia care plan.
 It can also irreparably damage family relationships.
 Denial on the part of a family member can cause family disputes.
 Adult children in denial don't help out, and those who are aware, often take on multiple burdens.
 Quite often, those in denial believe their siblings are overreacting.
 And after an emergency or accident, the siblings who have been caregivers may blame others for not helping before dementia became undeniable.